peter-meehan-domokos/perfect-square/README.md

 #### 3. D3 Enter-Update-Exit Pattern

-We make use od D3s in-built optimsation capabilities throughout all functions that render elements.
+We make use of D3s in-built optimsation capabilities throughout all functions that render elements.
 This ensures elements are reused where possible, or discarded when not used.
 It also avoids the need for complex logic to handle dom updates, leaving it to D3s in-built methods.

 #### 4. React optimisations

-The component life-cycle is untilised at various points to avoid unneccessary pdpates.
+The component life-cycle is untilised at various points to avoid unneccessary udpates.
 There is scope to improve this further, as the data is currently being updated by calling the entire layout function on updates that only require one change, such as the gridX and gridY positions.
 This is a candidate for memoisation, and more targeted object put into the useEffect dependencies array.

 More use of hooks for functionality such as the simulation and the zoom will yield more clarity and reduce the number of unnecessary updates too.